Place Value Games and Activities

 Place Value Discs

-These discs can be used to build numbers, regroup (trade 10 ones discs for 1 tens disc), and to help build the bridge for the concrete-representational-abstract (CRA) sequence for instruction.
+Use these discs to build numbers, regroup (trade 10 ones discs for 1 tens disc), and to help build the bridge for the concrete-representational-abstract (CRA) sequence for instruction.

 Carnival Tickets